When to Call a Mobile Mechanic: A Beginner’s Guide

 Who Can Inspect My Crane?

-According to the CMAA, Crane Manufacturers Association of America, a crane inspector should have 2,000 field hours of maintenance, servicing, repairing, modifying, and functional testing experience with cranes and the hoist equipment.
+According to the CMAA, Crane Manufacturers Association of America, a crane inspector should have 2,000 field hours of maintenance, servicing, repairing, modifying, and functional testing experience with cranes and hoist equipment.

 CMAA also states that under no circumstances should anyone perform inspections if they have not received appropriate training nor the knowledge of the applicable codes and regulations of the crane equipment.